Kweku Hanson

-Attempted class action lawsuit for distress caused by tire recall
+Notable lawsuits

 In September 2000, he represented a West Hartford woman who sued Bridgestone/Firestone Inc. and the Ford Motor Co., seeking $60 million for the "humiliation, mental anguish and emotional distress" she had suffered while driving her Ford Explorer, which was equipped with recalled tires.
 Rhona Baugh-Seawright had been "panicky and scared" for the two months since she learned of the nationwide recall, according to Kweku J. Hanson, after filing the lawsuit in U.S. District Court in Hartford.
 "Her lawsuit does not seek any redress for personal injury due to an accident," he said.

-Class action lawsuit against Ocwen Federal FSB

 In July 2002, Kweku Hanson initiated a class-action suit against Ocwen Federal FSB of West Palm Beach, Florida, where he was represented by fellow Connecticut attorney Paul Ngobeni.
 The 123-page lawsuit in Hanson v.
 Ocwen Federal Bank outlines a six-year running battle over late charges and fees.

-"It is clear that this is a pattern and practice of sheer piracy," Mr. Hanson said in an interview.
-He was joined in the suit by 57 individuals who claimed to have been injured by Ocwen.
 The lawsuit sought $1.5 billion in punitive and exemplary damages, but was settled out of court for an undisclosed sum.